 Funding is limited so students are encouraged to apply early and complete the Path to enroll as soon as possible.
-Students that have their enrollment fees paid from another source will not be considered for South Bay Promise.
+Students that have their enrollment fees paid from the California College Promise Grant (CCPG) will not be considered for South Bay Promise.
 Students will be notified of their eligibility for the South Bay Promise when they receive their financial aid award.
+There is not a separate application to apply for the South Bay Promise.

-All first-time, full-time college students:
+First-time, full-time college students:

 Step 1: | Apply for admission. |